cheshire-cat-ai/vscode-extension/assets/walkthroughs.md

-# Thank you for downloading our extension!
+# Thank you for downloading our extension

 > **Note**
 > Before you can start using the extension it's mandatory you set a Language Model and its API key.